tjelvar-olsson/biologists-guide-to-computing/source/keeping-track-of-your-work.rst

     nothing added to commit but untracked files present (use "git add" to track)

-Git is basically telling us that there are files in the ``data`` directory that are currently not being tracked.
-However, in this project the data directory will contain files downloaded from a canonical resource and the download script is in version control we do not need or want to track the files in this directory.
+Git is telling us that there are files in the ``data`` directory that are currently not being tracked.
+However, in this project the data directory will contain files downloaded from a canonical resource and as the download script is in version control we do not need or want to track the files in this directory.

 It is possible to tell Git to ignore files.
 Using your text editor of choice create the file ``.gitignore`` and add the content below to it.

+.. sidebar:: Hidden files

+    On Unix-like systems dot-files, files starting with a ".", are treated as hidden files.
+These files are usually used to store configuration settings.
+    The ``~/.bashrc`` file, for example, is used to configure your Bash shell environment.
+To list hidden files use ``ls -a``.

 .. code-block:: none

     data/*

-This tells Git to ignore all files in the ``data`` directory.
+In Bash the ``*`` symbol represents a wild card pattern that can match any string.
+The ``*`` symbol can be used in the same fashion in the ``.gitignore`` file.
+As such the line we added to our ``.gitignore`` file tells Git to ignore all files in the ``data`` directory.

-.. sidebar:: What does the ``*`` symbol mean?

-    The ``*`` symbol is a wild card symbol that can match any number of characters.
-    It can be used in the .gitignore file, but more commonly it is used in the shell itself.
-For example if you wanted to list all PNG file in a directory you could use the command ``ls *.png``.

 .. code-block:: none